Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Related Work

 \subsection{LLM Threat Models}

 In the traditional paradigm, LLMs have largely been regarded as information processors, where security concerns primarily focus on the trustworthiness and harmfulness of the textual outputs~\cite{ji2023towards, dai2024bias, rauh2022characteristics, liu2023your, turpin2023language, niu2023codexleaks}.
 Gehman et al.~\cite{gehman2020realtoxicityprompts} present one of the earliest systematic studies on language model safety, showing that even state-of-the-art models are prone to generating toxic and unsafe language.
-More recently, an increasing body of work has explored the untrustworthy outputs of LLMs and their associated security risks.
-Zou et al.~\cite{zou2023universal} propose a class of universal and transferable adversarial attacks called Greedy Coordinate Gradient(GCG) on aligned language models.
-By combining greedy and gradient-based search, the authors automatically generate adversarial suffixes that, when appended to user inputs, reliably induce harmful outputs.
-In addition to adversarial suffix attacks, Zhang et al.~\cite{zhang2024large} proposed a new method, termed coercive interrogation, leverages access to top-k token predictions to force an LLM to reveal harmful content that remains concealed beneath alignment layers.
+More recently, Zou et al.~\cite{zou2023universal} propose Greedy Coordinate Gradient(GCG), a universal attack that generates adversarial suffixes capable of reliably inducing harmful outputs in aligned LLMs.
+Zhang et al.~\cite{zhang2024large} propose coercive interrogation, a method that uses top-k token predictions to force aligned LLMs to reveal harmful content hidden beneath safety layers.
 Pan et al.~\cite{pan2023risk} investigate the misuse of LLMs as misinformation generators, highlighting the systemic risks posed by LLM-generated misinformation to downstream applications.
-While most adversarial prompts are optimized artifacts, human-like prompts can be equally dangerous.
+Meanwhile, human-like prompts can be equally dangerous.
 Zeng et al.~\cite{zeng2024johnny} show that persuasive adversarial prompts (PAPs) can jailbreak state-of-the-art models.
-Yao et al.~\cite{yao2023llm} demonstrate that both weak semantic perturbations and nonsensical out-of-distribution prompts can reliably trigger hallucinatory responses.
-From their perspective, the untrustworthy content generation is an inherent vulnerability of LLMs.
+Yao et al.~\cite{yao2023llm} show that weak semantic perturbations and nonsensical out-of-distribution prompts can reliably trigger hallucinations, framing untrustworthy content generation as an inherent vulnerability of LLMs.

 Collectively, these studies illustrate that untrustworthy outputs, including toxicity, adversarially induced harmful responses, misinformation, persuasive jailbreaks, and hallucinations, constitute the core security concern when LLMs are viewed as information processors.